Jonathan Cooper

 Gillian has a proven track record in coordinating regional and nationwide initiatives, most recently as Programme Manager for the N8 Centre of Excellence for Computationally Intensive Research (N8 CIR).

-In DisCouRSE, Gillian will have managerial responsibility for the running of the network, drawing together various threads of activity and play a key role in community engagement in WP2 as well as leading WP5 supported by PRISM staff at UCL.
+In DisCouRSE, Gillian will have managerial responsibility for the running of the network, drawing together various threads of activity and playing a key role in community engagement in WP2 as well as leading WP5 supported by PRISM staff at UCL.

 Dr. Kirsty Pringle